 Language Courses and Off-Campus Programs

-All students in the IA program are strongly encouraged to participate in a one-semester overseas program; information is available from the Office of Off-Campus Studies.
+All students in the IA program are strongly encouraged to participate in a one-semester overseas program; information is available from the Center for Global Education.
 Students who are not language majors are strongly encouraged to continue with foreign language study beyond the intermediate level.

 IA students are encouraged to participate in internship programs, especially those pertaining to international relations.
 An approved internship typically counts as one course toward the 32-course College graduation requirement.